-Graduate Programs in Earth Sciences
+Graduate Research Themes in the Earth Sciences

 Earth Systems History

 Independent research is an integral part of a graduate program and should be your major consideration in the selection of a graduate school.
-An MS applicant should have determined a general area of research interest within the broad area of geology; Ph.D. applicants should be thinking in terms of a specific focus and individual faculty with whom to conduct their research study.
-Material to consider in comparison of departments includes the faculty research interests, graduate courses, student research activities, and facilities needed to support your research.
+An MS applicant should have determined a general area of research interest within the broad area of geology.
+Ph.D. applicants should be thinking in terms of a specific focus and individual faculty with whom to conduct their research study.
+Material to consider in comparison of departments includes faculty research interests, graduate courses, student research activities, and facilities needed to support your research.
 As we realize this is an important decision, you are urged to directly contact the faculty member(s) whose professional interests are most closely allied with your own.

 Research in the earth science program at NC State tends to concentrate in the following general areas:

 Climate Science – Studies investigating climate archives through time and across geologic settings; quantifying climate impacts in the terrestrial, marine and cryosphere systems; and developing tools for examining climate conditions and impacts in the past and future.